 One of those areas illuminated was on the differences in religious practices of the sects of Judaism, including the observance of Passover.

 One thing that some skeptics will say is “how could the Last Support have been a Passover seder when according to the Gospels, Jesus was dead when it was normally observed?”

 This is actually a really good question and one that doesn’t make any sense without an understanding of the dynamics going on.

 The answer is, all Jews didn’t celebrate Passover (and all their feast dates) on the same day.
 Just as in the Christian Church where the Eastern and Western church have different calendars to calculate the date of Easter, the Essenes used a different calendar than the Sadducees and Pharisees.

 I came across a really interesting article on the Essene Observances of Passover.
 You can click here to read it.
 The author provides support based on evidence discovered in the Dead Sea Scrolls that the Last Supper was a Passover seder observed according to the Essene calculation, which was the day before the mainstream Jewish observance.
 17 Charles D. Davis.
 Essene Passover Dates.
 Theos Spragis.
 Accessed 3-4-2015.

-The Essenes used a 364 day solar calendar and calculated their feasts by it.
+The Essenes used a 364 day solar calendar which they calculated their feasts by.
 This solar calendar is also referenced in the books of 1 Enoch and Jubilees.